orvi-tmp/learning-c-with-pebble/chapter06.md

         return (float)a*(float)b;
     }

-Now if we call this with float data types or assign the value to a float variable, we will get errors.
-Each of these calls will cause an error:
+Now if we call this with float data types or assign the value to an int variable, we will get errors.
+Each of the following calls will cause an error:

     int x = floatmult(10,20);
     float f = floatmult(10.0, 20.0);